 For other results concerning the concordance genus, see the reference below.
-Most of the results for 11 crossing knots were found by John McAtee, to appear soon in a preprint.
+Many of the initial results for 11 crossing knots were found by John McAtee.
+This were checked and expanded on by Kate Kearney in the reference below.

 For knots that are concordant to lower genus knots, the simplest such knot is listed in a document linked to the number in the table.